Inday Badiday: Biography

 The name "Inday Badiday" was coined by her mother Lala, from the word “Inday” as “Girly” and “Badiday” as “Gay (Bading) or Flamboyant”, referring to the titillating nature of the gossip industry.

 Her commentary and knowledge about the industry eventually brought her fame.
-She was also known for her charitable TV segment of announcing lost or kidnapped children in her media platforms.
-She is also a columnist for different showbiz & movie magazines Eyebugs: Bigay Hilig sa Balitang Showbiz, Modern Romances and Tsismis.
+She was also known for her charitable TV segment announcing lost or kidnapped children on her media platforms.
+She is also a columnist for different showbiz and movie magazines Eyebugs: Bigay Hilig sa Balitang Showbiz, Modern Romances and Tsismis.

 One of her first shows was Nothing but the Truth and later See-True and Eye to Eye, which served as Philippine television's template for showbiz talk shows.
 These shows were all produced by GMA News and Public Affairs and her production company, LoCa Productions (LoCa is the combination of the first two letters of her names, Lourdes Carvajal).

-She made her television comeback on GMA Network in 2002 with the show Inday, Heart to Heart.
+In July 2000, she made her television comeback on RPN with The Truth and Nothing But, and she returned to GMA Network in 2002 for her last show Inday Heart to Heart.